-Cherry Dumpling Casserole is kind of a casserole, kind of dumplings, kind of a cobbler, kind of a dump cake but not really any of those.
+Cherry Dumpling Casserole is kind of a casserole, kind of dumplings, kind of a cherry cobbler recipe, kind of a dump cake but not really any of those.
 If we are getting technical here, they aren’t really even dumplings!
-More of a kitchen hack dumplings.

 No matter how many times I make dough for these, it never tastes as buttery and delicious as the pre-made kind.
 Someday I will visit France and have a chef show me “the right way” and then I will never look back.